esoterika227/esoterika227.github.io/trestleboard/index.md

 The calendar for the coming year of Esoterika Lodge №227 is as follows:

- -  Wednesday, 11 January 2023 -- Stated Meeting at 7:30pm
+ -  Wednesday, 11th January 2023 -- Stated Meeting at 7:30pm
- -  Wednesday, 8 February 2023 -- Stated Meeting at 7:30pm
+ -  Wednesday, 8th February 2023 -- Stated Meeting at 7:30pm
- -  Saturday, 18 March 2023 -- Scholarly Presentation at 5:00pm.
+ -  Saturday, 18th March 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
 Featured presentation: "An Introduction To The Rosicrucian Order, AMORC" by Anjala Ehelebe [Read the flyer!](/assets/documents/2023-Spring-Master-Anjala.pdf)
- -  Wednesday, 12 April 2023 -- Stated Meeting at 7:30pm.
+ -  Wednesday, 12th April 2023 -- Stated Meeting at 7:30pm.
- -  Wednesday, 10 May 2023 -- Stated Meeting at 7:30pm.
+ -  Wednesday, 10th May 2023 -- Stated Meeting at 7:30pm.
- -  Saturday, 17 June 2023 -- Scholarly Presentation & Refreshments at 5:00pm.
+ -  Saturday, 17th June 2023 -- Scholarly Presentation & Refreshments at 5:00pm.
 Stated Meeting at 7:00pm.
 Featured presentation: "Breaking The Spell of Madness - Lessons From Scheherazade" by Will Hornyak, Esoteric Story Teller [Read the flyer!](/assets/documents/2023-Summer-Will-Hornyak.pdf)
  -  July/August 2023 -- DARK
- -  Saturday, 16 September 2023 -- Scholarly Presentation at 5:00pm.
+ -  Saturday, 16th September 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
 Featured presentation: "Addressing the Problem of Evil" by Karl Starkweather.
- -  Wednesday, 11 October 2023 -- Stated Meeting at 7:30pm
+ -  Wednesday, 11th October 2023 -- Stated Meeting at 7:30pm
- -  Wednesday, 8 November 2023 -- Stated Meeting at 7:30pm
+ -  Wednesday, 8th November 2023 -- Stated Meeting at 7:30pm
- -  Saturday, 16 December 2023 -- Scholarly Presentation at 5:00pm.
+ -  Saturday, 16th December 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
-Details TBA.
+"Occult Philosophy and the Birth of Freemasonry" by Worshipful Brother Erik Arneson.

 Visitors are encouraged to RSVP through our [Facebook page](https://www.facebook.com/esoterikalodge.oregon/) or by emailing our Secretary at **esoterika227secretary@gmail.com**.
 Visiting Masons who plan to attend our Stated Meeting should bring proof of membership and a photo ID.